NickLombardo2/us-states-guessing-game/README.md

 # us-states-guessing-game
-Use this game to test how well you know the states of the U.S To get a list of all the states that you do not know type "exit" and a CSV file will be created to show you all the missing states
+Use this game to test how well you know the states of the U.S.
+To get a list of all the states that you do not know type "exit" and a CSV file will be created to show you all the missing states.
 This image below is used in the code as blank_states_img